-CARTOON ANALYSIS
+CARTOON AND IMAGE ANALYSIS

-- Distribute Text Set #3, a set of political cartoons related to the unit's issue.
-Use one example to model how the cartoon can be seen as expressing a position on the issue. - As a class discuss the various "positions" expressed in the cartoons.
+- Distribute Text Set #3, a set of political cartoons, images, and videos related to the unit's issue.
+Use one example to model how it can be seen as expressing a position on the issue. - As a class discuss the various "positions" expressed.
 Discuss how argumentative essays develop arguments to support positions.
-Ask if students see the beginnings of any basic arguments to support the position in the visual details of the cartoons, and discuss the evidence they identify.
+Ask if students see the beginnings of any basic arguments to support the position in the visual details and discuss the evidence they identify.